Enter Highway Number(s)

 Railroad/highway at-grade crossing improvement projects include, but are not limited to, installation and improvement of railroad protection systems at grade crossings, such as:

 To clarify the difference between Closure and Abandonment, the following definitions are used:

 A project must satisfy the following requirements to qualify for Federal funds:

-Section 1201 of the CPUC Code provides that no public road, highway, or street shall be constructed across the track of any railroad at-grad, nor shall the track of any railroad be constructed across a public road, highway, or street without first securing permission from the CPUC.
+Section 1201 of the CPUC Code provides that no public road, highway, or street shall be constructed across the track of any railroad at-grade, nor shall the track of any railroad be constructed across a public road, highway, or street without first securing permission from the CPUC.
 CPUC permission is also required to alter, relocate, abandon, or close any railroad/highway crossing.
 All applications or notices to the CPUC to construct or alter any grade crossing on a county road or city street are filed by the local agency or railroad.
-The GO88B must be submitted and approved by the CPUC prior to construction, but after funding has been secured.
+The GO 88-B must be submitted and approved by the CPUC prior to construction, but after funding has been secured.
 Project amounts for this program must be included in the FTIP developed by each MPO and in the FSTIP in order to obtain Federal authorization and obligate funds.
-An annual priority list is developed by the CPUC, and is updated annually.
+The priority list is developed by the CPUC, and is updated annually.

 The following is the general schedule and procedures for developing the annual list and program:

 Federal funding for the Railroad/Highway Grade Crossing Program is derived from the annual apportionment for the Surface Transportation Program (STP).
 Ten percent of the annual STP apportionment is reserved for the safety programs defined by the Section 130- railroad/highway crossing improvements (Division of Rail) and 152 – hazard elimination projects (Division of Traffic Operations).
 The estimated program funding level for the Railroad/Highway Grade Crossing Program is approximately $16 million per year.